-My husband and I currently live in Torrance with our two children, Caroline (5) and Coulson (2).
+My husband and I currently live in Torrance with our two children, Caroline (10) and Coulson (6).
 We like to go to the aquarium or museum on the weekends.
 We also love going out to breakfast.
-My little ones keep me very busy, but in my free time I enjoy reading and gardening.
+My children keep me very busy, but in my free time I enjoy reading and gardening.

 At Lincoln, my favorite subjects to teach are writing and science.
 I love writing because second graders are learning to express themselves in words.
 I enjoy reading their stories and seeing the world through their eyes.
 I love science because science is everywhere!
 Kids are naturally full of wonder and I want to nurture that curiosity as they explore the world around them.

 I am passionate about teaching and my goal is that all students will leave second grade with a love of learning.